celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 ### Healthcheck

-The `/healthz` endpoint will respond with status `200` when all of the following are true: the attestation signer key is available and unlocked, the node is not syncing, the latest block is recent, and the database is online.
+The `/healthz` endpoint will respond with status `200` when all of the following are true: the attestation signer key is available and unlocked, the node is not syncing, the latest block is recent, and the database is accessible.
 Otherwise it will respond with status `500`.

+Use this endpoint when configuring a load balancer in front of multiple instances.
+The results of the last healthcheck are reported via the `attestation_service_healthy` metric.

 Attestation Service also has a `/status` endpoint for configuration information.